-Bobby Applegate joined the Navy baseball staff as the team's pitching coach in August of 2014.
+Bobby Applegate is in his third season with Navy baseball as he joined the staff as the team's pitching coach in August of 2014.
 A veteran of the collegiate baseball ranks, Applegate came to Annapolis after three seasons at UC Riverside.

 Individually, Applegate helped Luke Gillingham transition from the team’s number three starter to a Second-Team All-American that led the NCAA in hits per nine (4.75) and WHIP (0.70), in addition to ranking third in strikeouts per nine (11.99) fourth in ERA (1.19).
 Reliever Jett Meenach also had a breakthrough under Applegate’s tutelage as the one-time infielder became a lights-out closer that was named to the National Pitcher of the Year Watch List in late April.
 The first-year pitcher posted the lowest ERA amongst Patriot League bullpen arms (1.99) and was one of 10 DI relievers with seven or more wins and less than 50.0 innings pitched.
 Both pitchers earned All-Patriot League honors, including the Pitcher of the Year accolade for Gillingham.

 Applegate’s first season in Annapolis concluded with senior Stephen Moore being drafted in the 10th round by the Atlanta Braves.
 Moore’s selection as number 300 was the highest in school history.